Ashley Padilla Edges Out Colin Jost to Claim SNL S51 Screen Time Crown

-We talking SNL screen time…?
+We talking Saturday Night Live screen time…?

 To score the win, Padilla edged out last season’s title holder, Colin Jost—by a margin of three minutes and 44 seconds.